Orphan of the Pecos: Plot

-While they wait for the sheriff to arrive, Tom and Brand get into a fight and Brand is knocked unconscious.
+While they wait for the sheriff to arrive, Tom and Brand fight and Brand is knocked unconscious.
 As Tom prepares to leave, Ann picks up Tom's gun and threatens to shoot him, but he knows she will not do it.
-He takes his gun, tells her he will return to her to explain, and then leaves.
-Later that night as promised, Tom returns to the ranch and shows Ann the letter he received from her father offering him the foreman's job.
-He also points out that Brand had much more to gain from her father's death than he did.
+He takes his gun, tells her he will return, and then leaves.
+Later that night, Tom returns to the ranch and shows Ann the letter he received from her father offering him the foreman's job.
+He points out that Brand had more to gain from her father's death than he did.
 Ann believes him and gives him her father's coat.

-Tom heads into town and finds Mathews, who is the only witness who can prove his innocence.
-Brand sees them talking and kidnaps Mathews outside of town and take him to a shack, where they instruct him to sign a document that would undermine Tom's alibi.
+Tom heads into town and finds Mathews, the only witness who can prove his innocence.
+Brand sees them talking and kidnaps Mathews and takes him to a shack, where he instructs him to sign a document that would undermine Tom's alibi.
 Meanwhile, Tom discovers Mathews' abandoned car, locates the shack, and frees the medicine salesman.

 After Tom returns to the Gelbert ranch, he and Ann see Brand approaching.
 Ann urges Tom to stay hidden while she gets rid of Brand.
 In the house, Tom gets the draw on Brand and the three wait for Mathews to arrive.
 When he shows up he provides Tim with a clear alibi.
 Using his skills as a ventriloquist, Mathews throws his voice and pretends to be the dead Gelbert, unsettling Brand to the point where he confesses to the murder.
-Just then Brand's men arrive and during the ensuing fight, Ann and Mathews manage to escape.
-Tom also escapes with Brand and his men in hot pursuit.
+Brand's men arrive and during the ensuing fight, Ann and Mathews manage to escape.
+Tom also escapes with Brand and his men in pursuit.
 Along the trail, Tom doubles back and captures Brand and his men.
 When Ann arrives, she offers Tom the foreman position at her ranch and he accepts.